nairol/LighthouseRedox/docs/Light Emissions.md

 k3   | 1    | 1    | 1     | 6500           | 135

 Each length represents a combination of 3 bit states:
-The *axis* bit determines the rotation axis for the laser sweep that follows the sync pulse.
+The **axis** bit determines the rotation axis for the laser sweep that follows the sync pulse.
-The *skip* bit determines if the rotor will skip this period and leave its laser off.
+The **skip** bit determines if the rotor will skip this period and leave its laser off.
-The *data* bits of consecutive sync pulses of a base station concatenated together yield a data structure called OOTX Frame.
+The **data** bits of consecutive sync pulses of a base station concatenated together yield a data structure called OOTX Frame.

+In reality the listed sync pulse lengths should be considered maximum values.
+The real length should be in a 500 tick window ending at the listed length.
+E.g. sync pulse *j0* can be 2501-3000 ticks long depending on the position and orientation relative to the base station.

-Given a measured pulse length the best match can be chosen from the table above.
+Given a measured pulse length the best match can be found using:
+`[skip,data,axis] = (length - 2501) / 500`

-Given the 3 bits the pulse length can be calculated: length = 3000 + axis\*500 + data\*1000 + skip\*2000
+Given the 3 bits the pulse length can be calculated:
+`length = 3000 + axis\*500 + data\*1000 + skip\*2000`

 ### OOTX Frame

-An OOTX Frame is a data structure that base stations broadcast to all tracked objects.
+The OOTX Frame is a data structure that base stations broadcast to all tracked objects in their field of view.
 Each sync pulse contains one bit of data of the frame.

 ![OOTX Frame Data Structure](images/OOTX Frame.png)

-[WIP]
+An OOTX frame transmission can be aborted and restarted by the sender at any time.
+The receiver always has to look out for the preamble sequence that marks the beginning of a new frame.
+Partially received frames should be ignored.

+The only known OOTX frame payload is the [Base Station Info Block](Base Station.md#base-station-info-block).

 ## Lasers